Prae-Flott/tutorial/irobot_setup.md

 # WIFI Connection and basic Configuration

 The first step is to connect the Pi5 to the iRobot, see please this tutorial ([https://jimbobbennett.dev/blogs/irobot-create3-connect-a-pi/](https://jimbobbennett.dev/blogs/irobot-create3-connect-a-pi/)).

-In this case, we do not have to connect the Robot itself to the WiFi.
+To connect the robot to local Server, we have provided WiFi for local servers:

 **WiFi at chair ASM would be:** `ASM_RoboFlott`, **Password:** `roboflott123`

 ## RMW